kubernetes-retired/service-catalog/charts/test-broker/README.md

 Test Service Broker is an example
 [Open Service Broker](https://www.openservicebrokerapi.org/)
-for manualyl testing & demonstrating the Kubernetes Service Catalog.
+for manually testing & demonstrating the Kubernetes Service Catalog.

 For more information,